-The PHA may, but is not required to, approve assisted tenancy and start HAP if the unit fails HQS inspection, but only if the deficiencies identified are non-life-threatening.
+The PHA may, but is not required to approve assisted tenancy and start HAP if the unit fails HQS inspection, but only if the deficiencies identified are non-life-threatening.
 Further, the PHA may, but is not required to, authorize occupancy if a unit passed an alternative inspection in the last 24 months.
-HACCC Policy The unit must pass the HQS inspection on or before the effective date of the Fo HAP contract.